cambridgeconsultants/grease/README.md

-# cuslip
+# grease
-## copper slip makes threads go smoothly when you have Rust
+## Grease makes threads go smoothly when you have Rust

 Cuslip is designed to encourage a message-passing based approach to stack development.